Explore Hockey Worldwide

 Australian Ice Hockey League [Australia]: Canberra Brave (3)

-Ice Hockey South Australia Premier League [Australia Regional]: TBD
+Ice Hockey South Australia Premier League [Australia Regional]: Adelaide Jokers (4)

-Ice Hockey Victoria Premier League [Australia Regional]: TBD
+Ice Hockey Victoria Premier League [Australia Regional]: Bison Ice Hockey Club (1)

-Ice Hockey Western Australia Premier League [Australia Regional]: TBD
+Ice Hockey Western Australia Premier League [Australia Regional]: Northern North Stars (1)

 New Zealand Ice Hockey League [New Zealand]: Skycity Stampede (9)